-We have audited the Compensation Report of Investis Holding SA (the Company) for the year ended 31 December 2022.
-The audit was limited to the information on remuneration, loans and advances pursuant to Art.
-14 - 16 of the Ordinance against Excessive Remuneration in Listed Companies Limited by Shares (Verordnung gegen übermässige Vergütungen bei börsenkotierten Aktiengesellschaften, VegüV) in chapter 5.2 "Loans and credits to the Board of Directors and Executive Board" as well the tables presented in chapter 5.1 "Compensation of the Board of Directors and the Executive Board" and chapter 6 "Share Ownership" of the Compensation Report.
+We have audited the Compensation Report of Investis Holding SA (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to Art.
+734a-734f of the Swiss Code of Obligations (CO) in the sections 5 to 7 marked "audited information" of the Compensation Report.